“He who has a why to live for can bear with almost any how.” (Friedrich Nietzsche)

 We all want to have fulfilled and happy lives, to feel energized, alive and joyful.
 There are many scientific ways to accurately rate one’s level of happiness as Dan Gilbert’s research on happiness has shown.
 But what’s more difficult to assesses and group into categories is the nature of the experiences who make us feel happy and fulfilled.
 Everyone finds joy from a different mix of activities and interests, so the path to finding that optimal mix, is deeply personal and unique to each of us.
 There are no two people who have exactly the same mix of personality, drives, values and interests, so it’s never a good strategy to copy what someone else is doing to feel happy.

 Purpose is internally driven, it's a subjective process.
-The question "what is your purpose?”, is not something that someone else and answer for you.
+The question "what is your purpose?”, is not something that someone else can answer for you.

 We all have a different journey and the potential to fulfill a higher purpose and create something unique.
 Like Viktor Frankl beautifully explains it in this lecture, if we want to avoid letting ourselves drift through life, and instead move towards something important to us, something that brings the best out of us, we need to know where we want to go, so we can assess we’re on the right direction when the winds is too strong.